the Brazil nut harvest was so bad this year, we’re changing some of our recipes

 What’s Eat Natural doing to help?

-So switching to one of our other bars for a while, or the team at our Essex makery having to come up with a clever recipe: first-world problems, right?
-For our Brazil nut gatherers on the ground in the Amazon region, a tough year is only going to get tougher.
+So this means you switching to one of our other bars for a while, or our team in Essex coming up with a clever new recipe: first-world problems, right?
+Well, for Brazil nut gatherers on the ground in the Amazon region, a tough year is only going to get tougher.
 The bad harvest means household budgets stretched to breaking point and families falling into real poverty.
 We don't think it's enough to simply hope the coming season is better, which is why we're talking to our suppliers in Bolivia and seeking local partners to work out how we can lend a hand to the people who’ve helped our business thrive.
 As well as financial assistance in the short term, we need to look at countering the threats to local biodiversity, both man-made and natural.
 Because when it comes to the crunch, we all need to be able rely on one another.

 To understand more about the Brazil nut shortage have a look at this video.